zhenyiteo/unmc-group-s-codebase/README.md

 Smart Contract information will be stored in AWS QLDB immutable database. \
 ReactJS is used for building this program. \
 We uses Apis are from AWS api gateway that trigger AWS lambda  \
-AWS Credential for this project is private  \
+AWS Credential for this project is private provided by our industry client  \
 AWS Services that we use for this project : AWS QLDB,S3 Bucket,AWS Lambda,API Gateway,IAM,DynamoDB \
 AWS Regions: us-east-1 N.Virginia \
 Project Duration: 15th February 2023 - 21st April 2023